Keyboard shortcuts

 alias ls='lsp'

-You will need to restart your shell or source your configuration file for the alias to take effect.
+Restart your shell or source your configuration file to load the alias.

 alias ll='lsp -laph'

-This will show a long format listing with hidden files, append a '/' to directories, and show human readable file sizes.
+This shows a long-format listing with hidden files, appends / to directories, and shows human-readable file sizes.

 lsp output